International-Data-Spaces-Association/IDS-AppStore/docs/pages/deployment/configuration-of-app-store.md

 For enabling SSL on Appstore server, we will use the folder deploy/local under the  [AppStore repo](https://github.com/International-Data-Spaces-Association/IDS-AppStore).
 Also, Docker and Docker-compose will be used for deployment.
 You can using this link [here](https://docs.docker.com/engine/install/) to install docker and for docker-compose installation [this link](https://docs.docker.com/compose/install/) can be used.

-It is assumed that have started with [Installation and Running of the App Store](https://international-data-spaces-association.github.io/IDS-AppStore/deployment#installation-and-running-of-the-app-store) steps and the above [Configuration of App Store](https://international-data-spaces-association.github.io/IDS-AppStore/deployment/configuration-of-app-store#configuration-of-app-store) according to your required configurations.
+It is assumed that have started with [Installation and Running of the App Store](https://international-data-spaces-association.github.io/IDS-AppStore/deployment#installation-and-running-of-the-app-store) steps and the above [Configuration of App Store](https://international-data-spaces-association.github.io/IDS-AppStore/deployment/configuration-of-app-store#configuration-of-app-store) according to your settings and configurations.

 1. After finishing the configurations under application.properties, a docker image for this AppStore needs to be created.
 You can use the following command at the root  of the AppStore directory: